Washita River

-The Washita River (/ˈwɑːʃᵻtɑː/) is a river in the states of Texas and Oklahoma in the United States.
+The Washita River (/ˈwɑːʃᵻtɑː/) is a river in the U.S. states of Texas and Oklahoma.
 The river is 295 mi long and terminates at its confluence with the Red River, which is now part of Lake Texoma (33°55′N 96°35′W) on the Texas–Oklahoma border.

 Geography

 The Washita River forms in eastern Roberts County, Texas (35°38′N 100°36′W), near the town of Miami in the Texas Panhandle.
 The river crosses Hemphill County, Texas and enters Oklahoma in Roger Mills County.
 It cuts through the Oklahoma counties of Roger Mills, Custer, Washita, Caddo, Grady, Garvin, Murray, Carter, and Johnston before emptying into Lake Texoma, which is the modern border between Bryan County and Marshall County.

 The river bisects the heart of the Anadarko Basin, the fifth-largest natural gas formation area in the United States.
 When the river reaches the Arbuckle Mountains, it drops 30 ft/mi as it cuts through Big Canyon, a limestone gorge 300 ft deep.

 The Washita's river bed is made up of unstable mud and sand, and its banks are composed of steeply incised and erosive red earth.
 This makes it one of the most silt-laden streams in North America.